ahcraver/ahcraver.github.io/CV.md

 ### Academic Employment and Involvement
 #### Northern Illinois University
 Department of History and Institute for the Study of Environment, Sustainability, and Energy
-* Instructor,
+* Instructor,												2022-23
-Spring 2023
-* Hist 171: Problems of the Human Past									Fall 2021
+	* Hist 171: Problems of the Human Past
 	* HIST 379: American Military History
-* Teaching Assistant,											2017 - Present
+* Teaching Assistant,											2017 - 2022
 	* HIST 303: The Black Athlete
 	* ENVS 303: The Environment in the Humanities and Social Sciences
 	* ENVS 304: US Environmental Law and Politics